SamNahutdo/McdoPayrollSystemC/README.md

 *******
-this are teacher based suggestions in our system so this is well presented
+this is teacher based suggestions in our system so this is well presented
 *******
 ***🔧 Functions and Their Uses***